 Under the Foreign Investment Promotion Law (FIPL), foreign investors, including foreign companies, foreign funds, etc., can acquire stakes in any listed or unlisted Korean company.

 This type of investment is considered as a long-term investment.
 Usually, the deal is conducted directly between the foreign investor and the local company, under the guidance of a lawyer in accordance with the FIPL.

 An IRC is not required for this type of investment.

-Under the “Supervision on regulations of Securities Business”, foreign investors are required to keep FIPL shares, provided that they are KSD eligible, with a local custodian at the KSD.
+- Under the “Regulations on Financial Investment Business”, foreign investors are required to keep such shares, provided that they are KSD-eligible, with a local custodian at the KSD.

 IPO and Lock-up period

 After an IPO, shareholders of pre-IPO shares under the FIPL can trade newly listed shares on the exchange or off-market.